 - Now, building real relationships is hard.
 It’s much easier to think that someone who follows your profile likes and understands you than the hard, gritty time it takes to build a real-life relationship.
 There are ups and downs.
 You may not find the right people for you right away.
 It will take time, but in the end, it’s absolutely worth it.

 - Validate for yourself that it’s hard to form relationships now.
-A lot of people have trouble with it, and (in my opinion) society and technology is set up to make it extra hard now.
+A lot of people have trouble with it, and (in my opinion) society and technology are set up to make it extra hard now.
 The pandemic has not helped.
 The fear of being alone is real.

 #2 Wanting to be Recognized: